 I remember hearing a sermon once about keeping short accounts with God.
 The pastor explained that being close to Jesus meant not only forgiving others, but embracing forgiveness for myself.
 What about enjoying his grace anew?

 Clean out the cobwebs of negative thoughts.

 Grab a rag and dust “I can’t do this” and “This will never work” right out of the corner and into the trash.
 Discarding negative thought patterns and latching on to spiritual truths will deliver a renewed spirit.
 Wouldn’t it be wonderful to experience a vivacious, positive thought life?

 Take inventory of my spiritual routines and spruce them up as needed.

 Restore stale relationships by connecting and showing love again.
 Call or text a friend you haven’t seen in a while.

 This spring, let’s spend a little quiet time with God, maybe even while we’re dusting, mopping and decluttering.
+Because, what better time to refresh your soul than during spring cleaning?
 Let’s invite Him to show us what we might need to “clean up” in order to grow deeper in our faith and closer to our Father.

 Looking for more inspiration?
 Browse our entire Devotional Library and sign up for our e-newsletter to receive free articles, updates from our Ecard Studio as well as exclusive deals.
 Interested in more spring devotional content?
 Check out our full collection of Spring content.